okedo/chords-web-component/USERGUIDE.md

 ### Attributes:

-_All attributes ara not case-sensiteve_
+_All attributes are not case-sensiteve_

 ## chord